awsdocs/amazon-workmail-administration-guide/doc_source/autodiscover.md

 AutoDiscover enables you to easily configure Microsoft Outlook and mobile clients with only your email address and password\.
 The service also maintains a connection to Amazon WorkMail and updates local settings whenever endpoint or settings changes are made\.
 In addition, AutoDiscover enables your client to use additional Amazon WorkMail features, such as the Offline Address Book, Out\-of\-Office Assistant, and the ability to view free/busy time in Calendar\.

 The client performs the following AutoDiscover phases to detect the server endpoint URLs:

-+ Phase 1: The client performs a SCP lookup against the local Active Directory\.
++ Phase 1: The client performs an SCP lookup against the local Active Directory\.
 If your client isn’t domain\-joined, AutoDiscover skips this step\.
 + Phase 2: The client sends a request to the following URLs and validates the results\.
 These endpoints are only available using HTTPS\.
   + https://company\.tld/autodiscover/autodiscover\.xml
   + https://autodiscover\.company\.tld/autodiscover/autodiscover\.xml

-+ Phase 3: The client performs a DNS lookup and sends an unauthenticated GET request to the derived endpoint from the user’s email address\.
++ Phase 3: The client performs a DNS lookup to autodiscover\.company\.tld and sends an unauthenticated GET request to the derived endpoint from the user’s email address\.
 If the server returns a 302 redirect, the client resends the AutoDiscover request against the returned HTTPS endpoint\.

 If all of these phases fail, the client can’t be configured automatically, and you must set up the client manually\.
 For information about manually configuring mobile devices, see [Manually Connect Your Device](http://docs.aws.amazon.com/workmail/latest/userguide/manually_connect_device.html)\.

 When you set up your domain in Amazon WorkMail, you are prompted to add the AutoDiscover DNS record\.
 This enables the client to perform phase 3 of the AutoDiscover process\.
 However, these steps don't work for all mobile devices, such as the stock Android email app, and you may need to set up AutoDiscover phase 2 manually\.

 There are two ways you can set up AutoDiscover phase 2 for your domain:
 + By using Route 53 and Amazon CloudFront \(recommended\)
 + By setting up an Apache web server with a reverse proxy

 **To enable AutoDiscover phase 2 with Route 53 and CloudFront**